When should I hike the Laugavegur Trek?

 - Good walking socks preferable thick and wool

 - Warm hat, gloves, and buff

 - Thermals (top and bottom)

-- 2 Packable towels – 1 in your daypack for rivers or hot springs and 1 for showers
+- 2 Packable towels – one in your daypack for rivers or hot springs and one for showers

 - Sandals with straps or neoprene boots for wading through shallow water